-Many breeders now mark puppies with colored cord at birth in order to keep track of them properly as they mature.
-This is especially important in breeds with few distinguishing markings – how do you accurately tell one two week old black Labrador Retriever from its ten litter mates?
+Many breeders now mark puppies with colored cords at birth in order to keep track of them properly as they mature.
+This is especially important in breeds with few distinguishing markings – how do you accurately tell one two-week-old black Labrador Retriever from its ten litter mates?
 Yet it is vital to make sure that each pup is gaining weight and thriving so identifying them is essential.

 As the pups age, the cord is replaced with a collar and the pup adjusts easily to it.
 However, the fun starts when you attach a leash to that collar!
-Suddenly the pup is faced with something that no only restricts their movement but also pulls at their neck.
+Suddenly the pup is faced with something that not only restricts its movement but also pulls at its neck.
 Most pups either flop their bottom on the ground and refuse to move or chew the leash in an attempt to get away from the restraint.
-Neither are effective and the next step is vital in teaching your puppy to walk on leash.
+Neither is effective and the next step is vital in teaching your puppy to walk on a leash.

 Teaching a Puppy to Walk on a Leash